ofchurches/HARC_Development/brief_2/CoP_for_data_in_SA_MD.md

 #### Venue

 There are pros and cons to meeting online and in person.
 Online meetings reduce the friction of attending but in person meetings promote a stronger group identity and commitment to the process.
 To start with, the suggestion is that we meet in person at SAHMRI.
-If more people want to take part at different venues then we could have multiple locations.
+If more people want to take part at different venues, then we could have multiple locations.

 #### Technology